hypo69/hypo/src/endpoints/kazarinov/scenarios/scenario_pricelist.md

 - `selenium`: For web automation.
 - `asyncio`: For asynchronous operations.
-- `pathlib`: For handling file paths.
+- `pathlib`: For file path handling.
 - `types`: For creating simple namespaces.
 - `typing`: For type annotations.
-- `src.ai.gemini`: For AI processing.
+- `src.ai.gemini`: For AI data processing.
 - `src.suppliers.*.graber`: For data extraction from various suppliers.
-- `src.endpoints.advertisement.facebook.scenarios`: For Facebook posting.
+- `src.endpoints.advertisement.facebook.scenarios`: For Facebook publication.

 ### Error Handling

-The script includes robust error handling to ensure that the execution continues even if certain elements are not found or if there are issues with the web page.
+The script includes robust error handling to ensure continued execution even if some elements are not found or if there are issues with the web page.
 This is particularly useful for handling dynamic or unstable web pages.

-### Contributing
+### Contribution

 Contributions to this script are welcome.
 Please ensure that any changes are well-documented and include appropriate tests.

 ### License

 This script is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for details.

----

-This README provides a comprehensive overview of the `scenario_pricelist.py` script, including its purpose, structure, usage, and dependencies.
-It is intended to help developers understand and utilize the script effectively.